Edge Coalitions in Graphs: Graphs with Maximum Edge Coalition Number

-Now, we demonstrate that if the unicyclic graphs $G$ with $l\le 5$ are not in $\Theta$, then $EC(G)\neq n$.
-If $G$ be a graph with $l=5$, then it must be one of the following graphs, (Figure \ref{f3}), where any pendant edge $e$ incident to a vertex $v$ in the cycle maybe replaced by a star with center $v$.
-These graphs are all unicyclic graph with maximum length of a path being $5$.
-In each of the graphs below that is not in $\Theta$, we illustrate with a dashed edge an edge that does not form a coalition with any other edge, implying that for these graphs, $EC(G)\neq n$.\\
+Suppose that $l=5$.
+Then it must be one of the following graphs in Figure~\ref{f3}, where any pendant edge $e$ incident to a vertex $v$ in the cycle may be replaced by a star with center $v$.

+These are precisely the unicyclic graphs whose longest path has length $5$.
+In each of the graphs that is not in $\Theta$, we illustrate by a dashed edge an edge that does not form a coalition with any other edge, implying that for these graphs, $EC(G)\neq n$.

-If $l=4$, then $G$ is in the cycle of the following graphs, (Figure \ref{f4}) where any pendant edge $e$ incident to a vertex $v$ may be replaced by a star centered at $v$.
+If $l=4$, then $G$ is one of the graphs shown in Figure~\ref{f4}, where any pendant edge $e$ incident to a vertex $v$ may be replaced by a star centered at $v$.
 These graphs are all unicyclic with the maximum path length being $4$.
-All of these graphs are in $\Theta$.
+Hence every unicyclic graph with longest path of length four belongs to the family $\Theta$.

 If $l=3$, then $G$ is either $C_4$ or is obtained from $C_3$ by identifying one vertex of $C_3$ with the center of a star.
-If $l=2$, then $G$ is $C_3$. \end{proof}
+If $l=2$, then $G$ is $C_3$.
+Therefore, every connected unicyclic graph satisfying $EC(G)=m$ belongs to the family $\Theta$.
+This completes the proof. \end{proof}